 Most of the options are self-explanatory, but there is more information on each in the Preferences section of the ds9 manual.
 Note that under the "Information Panel" is an option to display "Detector" coordinates.
 This does not refer to the Chandra detector coordinates (i.e. det or tdet).

-If these settings are changed the preferences are written to $HOME/.ds9.prf.
+If these settings are changed and "Save Preferences" is chosen, the preferences are written to /home/username/.ds9.prf.
 The next time ds9 is started, this file is read and the preferences are used.